finopsfoundation/framework/_resources/story--anomaly-detection-basics.md

 ---
 ## What do we accomplish with cloud cost anomaly detection?
-Cloud cost anomaly detection is an integral part of our FinOps practice.
+Cloud cost anomaly detection is an integral part of our FinOps practice at [JFrog](https://jfrog.com/).
 It involves our team identifying unexpected changes to the cloud cost and informs a business or a technical owner about an anomaly.
 While it sounds like a simple task, we have encountered multiple challenges that we should resolve to rely on the anomaly detection platform.

 **Points that we have had to address while working on the system:**
 * Discerning between cost versus usage monitoring